Platform finder

 1 markets

-A useful shortlist needs more than a list of brand names.
-This page starts with country access, then compares platform type, fees, Shariah documentation, practical limitations, and the investing workflow each reader is trying to build.
+A useful decision starts with country access, then checks platform type, fees, Shariah documentation, practical limits, and the workflow each reader is trying to build.

 Read full methodology